cauldronio/cauldron-deployment/README.md

     $ docker network ls
     DRIVER              VOLUME NAME
     local               cauldron_volume
+    ...
     ```
     If everything works correctly, you can:

     - **Analyze** some repositories at http://localhost:8000
-    - Use **Kibiter** for your dashboard at https://localhost
+    - Use **Kibana** for your dashboard at http://localhost:5601
     - Browse the data analyzed in a **ElasticSearch**: https://localhost:92000

-    Sometimes you have to wait 1 minute after the containers has started to browse to that urls.
+    You can find the default passwords inside `playbooks/defaults.yml`

-- **`stop_cauldron.yml`**.
-With this playbook you can remove all the containers, images, volumes and networks generated.
+- **`remove_cauldron.yml`**.
+With this playbook you can remove all the containers, images, volumes, networks and configuration generated.

     ```bash
-    $ ansible-playbook stop_cauldron.yml
+    $ ansible-playbook -i <inventory_file> remove_cauldron.yml
     ```

 ### Help!